Learning how to live in the present moment is an important aspect of self-growth and spiritual discovery.

 Another myth about being in the moment is that you shouldn’t think about the past or the future.
-In fact, if the task you are focused on is learning from past events so as to plan for future ones, you can be very much present.
+In fact, if the task you are focused on is learning from past events so as to plan for future ones, you are being present.

 The key is to be emotionally invested in neither past nor future.
-Instead, you might consider the past to be information, knowledge, experience, and the future to be nothing more than a projection of possibilities.
+You might consider the past to be information, knowledge, experience, and the future to be nothing more than a projection of possibilities.

 Now that we’ve got that out of the way, let’s look at some ways to be more present in the moment.

-As we just alluded to, there are many ways to live in the present moment.
-The common theme is always one of focused attention.
+There are many ways to live in the present moment.
+The common theme is one of focused attention.

-When you give something your full attention, you induce a state of flow; a condition where your mind consists of an unbroken series of moments, either of targeted thought or non-thought.
+When you give something your full attention, you induce a state of flow.
+Flow is a condition where your mind consists of an unbroken series of moments, either of targeted thought or non-thought.

 Targeted thoughts are those that relate directly to the task at hand, assuming there is one.

-When you play competitive sport or a musical instrument, for instance, you are focused purely on these things.
-You may well be thinking, planning, strategising, but it is all targeted at what you are doing.
+When you play competitive sport or a musical instrument, for instance, you are focused on these things.
+You may be thinking, planning, strategizing, but it is targeted at what you are doing.